Our Favorite Villages & Hotels in Provence-Alpes-Côte d’Azur

 Gordes is famous for its stunning Lavender Route—a wide blue-purple swath that connects over two thousand producers across the Drôme, the Plateau de Vaucluse, and the Alpes-de-Haute-Provence.
 You will discover the tiny flower which is described as the “Soul of the Provence.”

 This was a big nature highlight for Zen as she finally had an opportunity to enjoy the sights and smells of the amazing lavender fields.
 Many consider the end of June to be the best time to discover the French lavender Fields as this is the precise time when the flowers are in bloom in the Drôme Provençale.
-Local perfumists and makers of bath and body products judge the countryside around Sault to be at the heart of the very finest blue lavenders of France.
+Local perfumers and makers of bath and body products judge the countryside around Sault to be at the heart of the very finest blue lavenders of France.

 Green trees create contrast from ochre